Praxis

 How it works:

-This builds directly on our earlier discussion of LLMs predicting probability distributions, but here, the prediction is over sentiment classes rather than words.
+Our plan is to build on our earlier discussion of LLMs predicting probability distributions, but here, the prediction is over sentiment classes rather than words.
+This process converts unstructured text into structured sentiment labels that we can analyze quantitatively, making it a useful complement to other kinds of data in economic or statistical analysis.

-We now apply a pre-trained large language model to each headline.
+We now apply our pre-trained model to each headline.
+It will return either:

 • POSITIVE: news that sounds good (e.g., “profits surge”)